Youth Speed Coach

 Strength and core exercises are important base building elements.
 I like to use body weight stuff, and this includes using hills.
 I think it is important to assess the athlete’s performance when doing “knee bend” and “squatting” movements, looking for instability at the knees.
 This is especially prevalent in females.
 See my Knee Care page.

 There are individual aspects to consider when prescribing strength and stretching exercises.
 Although I am not an expert on assessing posture and range of motion, I do know they are important factors to consider to develop a long term safe and effective strengthening and stretching approach for each athlete.
-It is important to assess and look for what muscles are chronically short and tight and which are chronically long and loose.
+It is important to assess and look for what muscles are chronically short and tight, and which are chronically long and loose.
 "One size fits all" strength and stretching protocols inevitably leave some athletes more susceptible to injury than others.
 Paul Chek and Elliot Hulse have very good info/materials on these topics.
 In other words, I believe there should be individual considerations when prescribing strength and stretching exercises for athletes.
-Because our young athletes often have pliable and forgiving bodies, we often have gotten away with the one size fits all strength and stretching approach.
+Because young athletes often have pliable and forgiving bodies, we often have gotten away with the one size fits all strength and stretching approach.

 There still are a lot of coaches and athletes that subscribe to the emphasis on static stretching prior to workouts and competition (holding a stretching position usually between 10-30 seconds).
 I suggest doing research on what types of stretching are best before workouts and competitions.
 An example of dynamic stretching is in this video.
 The key thing about dynamic stretching is to take the stretching position to the point where you feel some resistance, then wave (roll) out of the position before doing it again, trying to stretch a little more (see video).